silx-kit/fabio/doc/source/getting_started.rst

 writing procedure of the various TIFF formats is based on the TiffIO code from PyMCA.

-In the Python shell, the fabio module must be imported prior to reading an image in one of the supported file formats (see Table format).
-The fabio.open function creates an instance of the Python class fabioimage, from the name of a file.
-This instance, named img hereafter, stores the image data in img.data as a 2D NumPy array.
+In the Python shell, the `fabio` module must be imported prior to reading an image in one of the supported file formats (see Table `Supported formats`, hereafter).
+The `fabio.open` function creates an instance of the Python class `fabioimage`, from the name of a file.
+This instance, named `img` hereafter, stores the image data in `img.data` as a 2D NumPy array.
 Often the image file contains more information than just the intensities of the pixels, e.g. information about how the image is stored and the instrument parameters at the time of the image acquisition, these metadata are usually stored in the file header.
-Header information, are available in img.header as a Python dictionary where keys are strings and values are usually strings or numeric values.
+Header information, are available in `img.header` as a Python dictionary where keys are strings and values are usually strings or numeric values.